Franco Escamilla: Career

 Escamilla performs La Mesa Reñoña and various programs with the members of his crew founded by himself called "La Diablo Squad".

 In July 2018, United Talent Agency signed Escamilla in all areas of the world in order to continue to support and promote Escamilla's career when it comes to touring, film, television, brands, and more.

 His "RPM" tour (2018, 2019), reached Hong Kong, Sydney, Melbourne, Israel, Dubai, Japan, Argentina, among other countries, in addition to his performances in Mexico and the United States.

-He is currently running his "Gaby" tour, from 2022 to 2023.
+He ran his "Gaby" tour, from 2022 to 2023 and is set to begin a new touring show "1995" for 2024 through 2025.

+In 2023 he became a freestyler to the most popular Spanish rap competition “FMS”, his A.K.A is “Lobo López”, it is new challenge for his life and his career.